-For hepatoblastoma the type of treatment will depend on the PRETEXT staging and whether the cancer has spread to other parts of the body (metastatic disease).
+For hepatoblastoma, the type of treatment will depend on the PRETEXT staging and whether the cancer has spread to other parts of the body (metastatic disease).

 PRETEXT 1, 2 and 3 tumours are called ‘standard risk’.
 PRETEXT 4 is called ‘high risk’ and includes tumours that have spread to other parts of the body.

 Treatment is broadly similar for all PRETEXT stages.
 Chemotherapy (anti-cancer drugs) is given first.
 The aim of chemotherapy is to shrink the tumour in the liver and hopefully get rid of any metastatic tumours.
-Surgery to remove any remaining tumour will take place after a few weeks of chemotherapy.
+Surgery to remove any of the remaining tumour will take place after a few weeks of chemotherapy.
 Further chemotherapy is usually given after surgery.
 Your child’s doctor will give you more detailed information about the chemotherapy drugs and their side effects.

 For hepatocellular carcinoma, treatment is a little different.

 The role of chemotherapy is less certain and surgery is the main treatment.
 Doctors usually recommend removing the tumour (if it’s small enough) at diagnosis.
 Chemotherapy may be given afterwards.
-However, in many situations the tumour is too large to remove at first and so chemotherapy is given to shrink the tumour so that surgery can be done later.
+However in many situations the tumour is too large to remove at first, and so chemotherapy is given to shrink the tumour so that surgery can be done later.